galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/installing-cli-tool.md

 ---
 path: "/docs/cli-command-reference/installing-cli-tool"
-title: "Installing the Galasa CLI"
+title: "Installing the Galasa CLI online"
 ---

-This section provides details about how to download and install the Galasa command line interface tool (galasactl) on your local machine and tells you a little bit about getting started with the Galasa CLI commands.
+This section provides details about how to download and install the binary file for the Galasa CLI from the Galasa CLI respository in GitHub to your local machine, and tells you a little bit about getting started with the Galasa CLI commands.

 ## Downloading the Galasa CLI

-To install Galasa for using in the command-line you first need to download the binary file for the Galasa CLI from the Galasa cli respository in GitHub.

 The following versions of the Galasa CLI are available to download for different operating systems and machine architectures: